In 2015 we went to work, laying the groundwork for strong, profitable, sustainable growth in 2020.

 - • annual fossil fuel bill reduced by €750,000 per year.

-at the Jelesnia plant
+line at the jelesnia plant

-Find out more about water management
+Find out more about the protection of water ressources

 In 2012, Danone continued its water footprint measurement research, conducted with its partner Quantis and also contributed to the development of international (ISO) and European standards (Envifood protocol).
 This approach led to the development of the Water Scarcity Footprint, a water footprint evaluation methodology which takes water stress factors into account.